“Our actors don’t need Bollywood to become stars”: Pakistani blogger in reply to Indian Journalist

 Excerpts from the letter:

-“India didn’t make Fawad Khan a superstar; it roped him in because he was one already and marketed the product where the demand was brewing already.
+“India didn’t make Fawad Khan a superstar; it roped him in because he was already one and marketed the product where the demand was brewing.
 Mahira Khan is another sweetheart of Pakistan.
-These are the highest-paid celebrities in Pakistan, and the latter’s film in India hasn’t even been released yet.
-The last point was just for your notice in case you try to claim Mahira Khan’s stardom in the future too.”
+These are the highest-paid celebrities in Pakistan, and the latter’s film in India hasn’t even been released.
+The last point was just for your notice in case you try to claim Mahira Khan’s stardom in the future.”

-“Can you please tell me how many Pakistani films have graced the screens of your country lately?
+“Can you please tell me how many Pakistani films have graced your country’s screens lately?
 While we have seen almost every Indian film playing in our country, if one of our films is lucky enough to be given the green signal by your country, it lands in trouble.”
 “Expect us to screen a Phantom in our country only if you agree to show a Waar in yours.
 We also know that all Pakistani channels are banned in India, despite you agreeing that Pakistani serials are way better than Indian ones.”

-“We have even had Indian singers on our Coke Studio, which is the rage all over the sub-continent.
-Kareena Kapoor, Sonam Kapoor, Nargis Fakhri, Sidharth Malhotra, Amrita Arora, Arjun Kapoor, and many others have been a part of our advertisement campaigns, and you know better, those things pay quite well.”
+“We have even had Indian singers on our Coke Studio, the rage all over the sub-continent.
+Kareena Kapoor, Sonam Kapoor, Nargis Fakhri, Sidharth Malhotra, Amrita Arora, Arjun Kapoor, and many others have been a part of our advertisement campaigns, and you know better than those things pay quite well.”

 READ ALSO :

-“And now, the most important point, you charge Fawad Khan for not denouncing his own country but getting away with the charming smile of his every time.
+“And now, the most important point is that you charge Fawad Khan for not denouncing his own country but getting away with his charming smile every time.
 Except that that isn’t his job.
 How would you feel if Hollywood starts seeking an apology from Priyanka Chopra every time an Indian is lynched for eating beef in your country?
 It’s not the job of artists to do what politicians are supposed to do.”

 “Fawad Khan doesn’t have to carry the baggage of his nationality this way, just as you don’t hold your celebrities accountable for the actions of your state.”

-“When your celebrities don’t take it upon themselves to apologize for something their state is doing, why should Fawad Khan take the responsibility of something his state isn’t even directly involved in?
+“When your celebrities don’t take it upon themselves to apologize for something their state is doing, why should Fawad Khan take responsibility for something his state isn’t even directly involved in?
 You try to be a humanist, but all you end up becoming is a hyper-nationalist jingoist.”

 You might also like